The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: RESULTS

+To demonstrate the SBI performance in each case, we adopt the fiducial cosmology characterized by ($\Omega_{m}^{\rm true},\,\sigma_{8}^{\rm true})\,=\,(0.3062, \,0.7615)$.
 Figure~\ref{fig: SBI-MsmPCA: 2PCF-kappaML-gammaML} presents the posterior distributions inferred from three SBI schemes, all applied to PCA-denoised weak lensing fields.
 The left panel shows the results based on 2PCF summaries derived from the PCA-denoised shear field ($\gamma^{\rm PCA}$), whereas the middle and right panels correspond to ML-derived features extracted from the PCA-denoised convergence ($\kappa^{\rm PCA}$) and shear ($\gamma^{\rm PCA}$), respectively.
 A comparison between the left and right panels reveals that ML-derived features enhance the parameter constraining power by 29.3\% relative to the 2PCF-based summaries.
-Moreover, the shear-based ML representation outperforms its convergence-based counterpart by 99.0\%, highlighting the richer cosmological information retained in the shear domain.
+In general, ML-powered compressors are expected to provide more informative summary statistics.
+However, the comparison between the left and middle panels shows that the shear-based 2PCF achieves stronger constraining power than the convergence-based ML-derived features.
+This is mainly due to the limited accuracy of convergence-field reconstruction using the Kaiser–Squires inversion.
+For our adopted setup, consisting of a $6.4^\circ \times 6.4^\circ$ field of view with a 6 arcmin resolution, the reconstructed convergence maps deviate noticeably from the true field, indicating non-negligible reconstruction errors arising from information loss and systematics in the shear-to-convergence inversion, including finite-field effects, boundary artifacts, and pixelization.
+In contrast, shear is the directly observed quantity and preserves the original lensing information more faithfully.
+Therefore, performing inference directly in the shear domain can better retain cosmological information and avoid reconstruction-induced biases.
+Consistently, the shear-based ML representation outperforms its convergence-based counterpart by 99.0\%, further highlighting the advantage of direct shear-field analysis for cosmological parameter inference.

 To further assess the impact of PCA denoising on shear-field-based posterior inference, we compare the results of 2PCF-based and ML-derived SBI obtained from $\gamma^{\rm Avg}$ and $\gamma^{\rm PCA}$, respectively (Figure~\ref{fig: SBI: MsmAvg vs MsmPCA}).
 As shown in the left panels, the conventional 2PCF-based SBI shows little improvement from PCA denoising, as the process primarily enhances non-Gaussian components that are not effectively captured by the 2PCF method.
 In contrast, the ML-derived SBI (right panels) benefits substantially from PCA denoising, achieving a 25.7\% increase in constraining power and demonstrating its effectiveness in strengthening parameter inference.
 Overall, compared with the traditional 2PCF method, the combination of PCA denoising and ML-based feature extraction further boosts the constraining power by 36.4\%, highlighting the advantage of integrating these techniques for improved cosmological inference.
 The summarizing of the cosmological constraints is listed in Table~\ref{tab: cosmological constraints}.